Archdiocese of New Orleans: Founding (1718-1799)

-France surrendered New Orleans and the rest of Louisiana Territory west of the Mississippi to the Spanish under the Treaty of Paris of 1763.
-From then until 1783, East Florida and West Florida were under British control, but both Florida colonies reverted to Spain as part of the Peace of Paris in 1783.
-Pope Pius VI erected the Diocese of Louisiana and the Two Floridas encompassing the pioneer parishes of New Orleans and Louisiana and both Florida colonies on April 25, 1793, taking its territory from the Diocese of San Cristobal de la Habana, based in Havana, Cuba.
-The diocese originally encompassed the entire territory of the Louisiana Purchase, from the Gulf of Mexico to British North America, as well as the Florida peninsula and the Gulf Coast.
-This date of erection makes the present Archdiocese of New Orleans the second oldest Catholic diocese in the present United States after the Archdiocese of Baltimore, which the same pope had erected as the Diocese of Baltimore on November 6, 1789.
-The new diocese encompassed the area claimed by Spain as Louisiana, which was all the land draining into the Mississippi River from the west, as well as Spanish territory to the east of the river in modern-day Mississippi, Alabama, and Florida.
+France surrendered New Orleans and the rest of its Louisiana Territory west of the Mississippi to the Spanish under the Treaty of Paris of 1763.
+Great Britain received control of the territories of East Florida and West Florida.
+However, both Florida colonies reverted to Spain as part of the Peace of Paris in 1783.
+The church in New Orleans was destroyed by fire in 1788.

+Pope Pius VI erected the Diocese of Louisiana and the Two Floridas on April 25, 1793.
+It encompassed the pioneer parishes of New Orleans and Louisiana and both Florida colonies.
+This territory was previously under the Diocese of San Cristóbal de la Habana in Havana, Cuba.
+The first Saint Louis Cathedral was consecrated that same year.

+The new Diocese of Louisiana and the Two Floridas covered all of the Spanish colonies north of Mexico from the Gulf of Mexico to British North America.
+Its successor, the Archdiocese of New Orleans, is second oldest Catholic diocese in the United States.

+Joining the United States (1800-1899)

-In April 1803, the United States purchased Louisiana from France, which had in 1800 forced Spain to retrocede the territory in the Third Treaty of San Ildefonso.
-The United States took formal possession of New Orleans on December 20, 1803, and of Upper Louisiana on March 10, 1804.
-John Carroll, the Bishop of Baltimore, served as apostolic administrator of the diocese from 1805 to 1812.
-The diocese became a suffragan of the see of Baltimore, which had been elevated to a metropolitan archdiocese in 1808, during this period.
-Archbishop Carroll's successor as apostolic administrator would eventually be the diocese's first resident bishop of the 19th century.
+In 1800, Spain surrendered control of Louisiana and the rest of its American colonies (excepting the Floridas) back to France in the Third Treaty of San Ildefonso.
+Three years later, France sold the territory to the United States in the Louisiana Purchase of 1803.
+The United States took formal possession of New Orleans in December 1803, and of Upper Louisiana in March 1804.

+Reflected this change in national sovereignty from France to the United States, the Vatican in 1805 named Bishop John Carroll of Baltimore as apostolic administrator of the Diocese of Louisiana and the Two Floridas.
+When Baltimore became an archdiocese in 1808, the Diocese of Louisiana and the Two Floridas became one of its suffragans.

-In 1823, Pope Pius VII appointed Joseph Rosati to the office of coadjutor bishop of the diocese.
-At the diocesan bishop's suggestion, the diocesan bishop was based in New Orleans while his coadjutor was based in St. Louis.
+In 1823, Pope Pius VII appointed Joseph Rosati as coadjutor bishop of the Diocese of Louisiana and the Two Floridas.
+At the diocesan bishop's suggestion, the diocesan bishop was based in New Orleans while Rosati was based in St. Louis.